Cathy0610/Tacotron-2/README.md

 > pip install -r requirements.txt

+For more details about environment setup, please visit the [Environment Setup page: SETUP.md](SETUP.md).

 # Dataset:
 We tested the code above on the [ljspeech dataset](https://keithito.com/LJ-Speech-Dataset/), which has almost 24 hours of labeled single actress voice recording. (further info on the dataset are available in the README file when you download it)